kjbeutler01/FvMatterDownload/README.md

 - Works with either the US or CA Filevine environment
 - Optional progress bar using `tqdm`

+- Preserves the Filevine folder hierarchy under the chosen download directory

 All downloaded documents will be placed in the chosen directory.